pyrogram/pyrogram/docs/source/start/invoking.rst

     app = Client("my_account")

-To actually make use of any method, the client has to be started:
+To actually make use of any method, the client has to be started first:

 .. code-block:: python